 If Hanukkah is about the conspicuous consumption of light, one might try to relive the original Hanukkah by replicating its expense.
 This, in the age of electricity, turns out to be effectively impossible.

 The Edict on Maximum Prices, issued by Diocletian in the year 301 C.E., gives us a sense of relative costs in the Roman world.
 According to the edict, a farm laborer’s daily wage would have been sufficient to purchase enough oil to burn a single candle on regular-grade olive oil for 80 hours.
-Since a Hanukkah candle must burn for around half an hour, a worker would be able to earn enough to light a Hanukkah candle with one-one hundred and sixtieth of a day’s work.
+Since a Hanukkah candle must burn for around half an hour, a worker would be able to earn enough to light a Hanukkah candle with 1/160 of a day’s work.

 How much light would a modern worker be able to burn in that amount of time?
 In America, 1/160th of the median daily wage works out to a little more than a dollar, which, at current electricity prices, would buy 8.3 kWh of electricity.
-If one used that electricity in modern LED bulbs, one could power around 2,000 bulbs for 30 minutes, far more than all but the most elaborate Christmas displays.
+If one used that electricity in modern LED bulbs, one could power about 2,000 bulbs for 30 minutes, far more than all but the most elaborate Christmas displays.
 Most houses would blow a fuse under this load, but assuming they didn’t, a grid of such bulbs, placed in front of one’s house, would create a display so blinding that it could not be viewed directly.
 From a passing car, it would be appear to be about as bright as an overcast day — and that, dear reader, would be for only the first night of Hanukkah.

 More than that: Such a practice would run afoul of the 20th-century rabbis who, understandably, frowned on Hanukkah lights whose fuel source was separated from their flame.
 Sacrifice is not just about spending money; it is about seeing something of yours being used up, transformed into light and vanished into the air.